floshodan/hrobot-go/README.md

 The "Token" has the following structure: "username:password".

 To use the Token as an enviroment variable as in the example above you can export a variable: `export HETZNER_TOKEN="username:password"` in your terminal.
-To make it persitent in your system you can put the export command in your `~/.profile` file.
+To make it persitent on your system you can put the export command in your `~/.profile` file.